An Anytime Algorithm for Good Arm Identification: Anytime Parameter-free Sampling Rule

-\paragraph{Memory and Computational Cost} \hyperlink{APGAI}{APGAI} needs to maintain in memory the values $\nsamples{a}{t}, \expmean{a}{t}, W^{\pm}_{a}(t)$ for each arm $a \in \ARMS$, hence the total memory cost is in $\mathcal O(K)$.
+\textit{Memory and computational cost.} \hyperlink{APGAI}{APGAI} needs to maintain in memory the values $\nsamples{a}{t}, \expmean{a}{t}, W^{\pm}_{a}(t)$ for each arm $a \in \ARMS$, hence the total memory cost is in $\mathcal O(K)$.
 The computational cost of \hyperlink{APGAI}{APGAI} is in $\mathcal O(K)$ per iteration, and its update cost is in $\mathcal O(1)$.

-\paragraph{Differences to BAEC} While both \hyperlink{APGAI}{APGAI} and BAEC(APT$_{P}$) rely on the APT$_{P}$ indices~\citep{tabata2020bad}, they differ significantly.
-BAEC is an elimination-based meta-algorithm which samples active arms and discards arms whose upper confidence bounds (UCB) on the empirical means are lower than $\theta_{U}$.
+\textit{Differences to BAEC.} While both \hyperlink{APGAI}{APGAI} and BAEC(APT$_{P}$) rely on the APT$_{P}$ indices~\citep{tabata2020bad}, they differ significantly and we proceed differently from~\cite{tabata2020bad} in the analysis of \hyperlink{APGAI}{APGAI}, partially due to the lack of elimination in the latter.
+BAEC is an elimination-based meta-algorithm that samples active arms and discards arms whose upper confidence bounds (UCB) on the empirical means are lower than $\theta_{U}$.
 The recommendation rule of BAEC is only defined at the stopping time, and it depends on lower confidence bounds (LCB) and UCB.
 Since the UCB/LCB indices depend inversely on the gap $\theta_{U} - \theta_{L} > 0$ and on the confidence $\delta$, BAEC is neither anytime nor parameter-free.
 More importantly, \hyperlink{APGAI}{APGAI} can be used without modification for fixed-confidence or fixed-budget GAI.
 In contrast, BAEC can solely be used in the fixed-confidence setting when $\theta_{U} > \theta_{L}$, hence not for GAI itself (\ie $\theta_{U} = \theta_{L}$).

-\section{ANYTIME GUARANTEES ON THE PROBABILITY OF ERROR}
+\section{Anytime Guarantees on the Probability of Error}